← All beaches & hotels

 Maui Water Quality Overview

 Maui's water quality varies dramatically between the south and west coasts.
 South Maui (Wailea, Makena) is the driest part of the island, with minimal stream outlets and less development near the shoreline.
-These beaches consistently have the cleanest water on Maui and tend to have the best water quality during and after rain events.
+These beaches usually have lower runoff exposure than wetter coasts and often recover faster after rain events.

 In February 2026, Hanakaoo Beach Park recorded enterococci bacteria levels exceeding 10 times the DOH bacteria threshold — linked to Wahikuli discharge and cesspool contamination in the area.
 This is not an isolated event; west Maui beaches near stream mouths regularly show elevated bacteria after rain.